Trevbytes/Chickpeas/testing.md

     - jQuery was being linked multiple times.
 Cleaning the code and ensuring only one link for jQuery exists fixed this issue.
  - Multiple ajax modals appear to be opened when clicking on an ingredient from the view recipe page.
     - Opening and closing modals did not always fully close the modal.
 All possible modals are now closed when closing a modal.
 All possbile modals are also closed when opening a new modal, before the new modal content is loaded.
 This allows a user to open new modals from within a modal.
+ - The filter input does not clear after submitting an ingredient.
+    - Issues were happening with the cache of a modal to test if new code worked.
+After applying "Disable cache (while DevTools is open)" I was able to test my code and confirm that filter input now clears correctly.

 ##### Unresolved
  - Removing an ingredient from the database does not remove the ingredient from recipes containing it.
 This results in a error when trying to view the ingredient info from a recipe.
     - This error is handled with a Error modal to help inform the user of the issue and get back to the site.
- - The filter input does not clear after submitting an ingredient.
-    - Code to clear the value after clearing the other input values of an ingredient has been attempted, to no success.
-Due to time constraints this bug has been left unfixed.
  - The filter input does not work on iOS devices.
 A user can still select an ingredient.
 However, the user must scroll through the entire ingredient database to find an ingredient.
     - A redesign of the filter code would be my ideal solution.
 This bug has been left due to time constraints.
  - Whitespace after an ingredient name causes an internal error when selecting that ingredient from the view recipe page.